davd33/tla-specs-training/notes/Notes-1.md

 TLC will check fewer states if the model sets a symmetry set to a set of model values.
 TLC may miss errors if you claim a set is symmetrical when it's not!

+**It is OK to use elements of a symmetry set in an expression assigned to another constant if the expression is symmetric in the elements of the symmetry set** _(see Paxos Commit)_.

+<u>*Elements of a symmetry set, or a constant assigned elements of a symmetry set, may not appear in a `CHOOSE` expression!*</u>

 ## Other formulas